aupac/ember-aupac-control/README.md

 ember install ember-aupac-control
 ```

+* Make sure you have [Bootstrap CSS](http://getbootstrap.com/) installed in your application.

 ## Decorate any control
 Simply wrap any control with the aupac-control wrapper to get access to: